 After Prof Kumar finished his lecture, we then got to listen to a mini-lecture series.
 These lectures helped acquaint the attendees to the finer points of criminal investigation, such as the pre-trial and trial process.
 In order, we had Introduction to Evidence Law by Mr. Benny Tan, Introduction to Forensic Science by A/P Stella Tan, Pre-Trial and Trial Process – Forming the Charge by Dy SSC Zhuo Wenzhao, and Preparing the Defence & Other Considerations by Mr. Kalidass Murugaiyan.

 Mr. Tan started us off with a lecture on Evidence Law, diving straight into the basics.
 While the trial is the process by which one finds out what happened.
 In the past, where we could not find the true facts, there was trial by combat or even trial by ordeal.
 But the trial of modern day is far more sophisticated.
 Mr. Tan then went through some basic concepts in Evidence Law, such as the admissibility of evidence.
-Mr. Tan also went through classic cases such as the case of Sunny Ang, locus classicus on circumstantial evidence, before ending with a quick sojourn on factors the judge takes into consideration when considering the evidence.
+Mr. Tan also went through classic cases such as the case of Sunny Ang, a locus classicus on circumstantial evidence, before ending with a quick sojourn on factors the judge takes into consideration when considering the evidence.

 A/P Stella Tan, as one of the founding members of the NUS Forensic Science Minor, practically gushed about the importance of Forensic Science.
 She introduced the hall to various individuals, such as Dr. Henry C. Lee, one of the world’s foremost forensic experts as well as her mentor.
 A/P Stella talked about the central dogma of forensic science as a ‘muted witness’, before showing the hall a short clip, depicting a reenactment of a forensic investigation regarding a supposed suicide.